 Often one is comparing colours which have different names and yet are very similar colours.
-One would need to know that RED is similar to PINK but different from modifiers.
-It was found useful to represent colours by numerical values of Hue, spectrum.
+One would need to know that RED is similar to PINK but different from GREEN and so on.
+Again this is further confused by secondary colours and modifiers.
+It was found useful to represent colours by numerical values of Hue, Saturation and Luminence, [25].
+Hue is the position of a colour along the colour spectrum.
 Luminence is the brightness of a colour on a scale from black to white.
+Saturation is the purity of a colour moving from grey to the pure colour.
+The Hue, Luminence and Saturation values for some colours are shown in Table 4.6, [40].
+It is essential to note that Hue takes values from 0 to 240 on a circular scale, meaning that the values 0 and 240 are coincident.